Shipping Zones & Rules

 Shipping Zones

-Shipping zones are a delivery area.
 Shipping zones have 2 functions in Supply'd:

 Defining the service areas for your business.
 Only customers within one of your shipping zones can buy your products.